-- When a pupil is referred, the Director of Learning Support, in conjunction with subject staff, will establish the pupil's individual history and decide whether to carry out an educational assessment.
-Parents will be informed and the assessment carried out.
-Feedback will then be given to the pupil, parents and staff. - Pupils may already have been identified before transition to the senior section. - During the first half term of Year 7, all pupils are screened for literacy skills.
-Pupils whose reading, writing, spelling or comprehension accuracy is of concern will be identified at this point and provision put into place. - Once pupils have been identified, LS staff use data from assessments to plan intervention(s). - Pupils who have an LS profile will be assessed towards the end of Year 9 to ascertain if they meet the criteria for Access Arrangements (JCQ regulations apply).
+- When a pupil is referred, the Director of Learning Support, in conjunction with subject staff, will establish the pupil's individual history and decide whether to carry out an educational assessment. parents/carers will be informed and the assessment carried out.
+Feedback will then be given to the pupil, parents/carers and staff. - Pupils may already have been identified before transition to the senior section. - During the first half term of Year 7, all pupils are screened for literacy skills.
+Pupils whose reading, writing, spelling or comprehension accuracy is of concern will be identified at this point and an intervention put into place either by the LS or English department. - Once pupils have been identified, LS staff use data from assessments to plan intervention(s). - Pupils who have an LS profile and have evidence of need, will be assessed towards the end of Year 9 to ascertain if they meet the criteria for Access Arrangements (JCQ regulations apply).